mingliatlas

 Start with vocabulary.
 The Five Elements explain how Wood, Fire, Earth, Metal, and Water describe change.
 The zodiac teaches the 12-branch cycle.
 Bazi then combines stems, branches, and timing into a complete chart.

-According to classical Chinese calendar practice, time is not only counted; it is classified.
+According to Chinese calendar tradition, time is not only counted; it is classified.
 That classification is the shared foundation beneath many Chinese metaphysics systems.

 The main systems at a glance